Black Widow Spider Identification & Prevention

 What are black widow spiders?

-Beneficial pests that feed on and help to control populations of insects, black widow spiders are one of the few dangerous species of spiders living throughout the United States.
+Beneficial pests are pests that feed on and help to control populations of insects.
+Black widow spiders are one of the few dangerous species of spiders living throughout the United States.
 You can identify these glossy black spiders by the hourglass-like marking found on their bellies.
 Some spiders may also have lighter red or white markings on both their abdomen and their back.
 Like all arachnids, they have eight legs, are wingless, and lack antennae.
 Black widow spiders have a comb foot which they use to wrap their silk around their prey.

 Are black widow spiders dangerous?